Data Types

 Collection lookup tables

 Collection tables read values from a tenant-scoped database collection.
-The platform resolves the table_name to the correct storage location based on the current tenant.
+The platform resolves thetable_name to the correct storage location based on the current tenant.

 Syntax